ubnetdef/website/content/lectures/spring2020/00_Welcome.md

 The syllabus for the course can be found [here](/courses/syssec/).
 Please ensure you're familiar with it.

 # vCenter
 Throughout the semester, all of the assignments will be completed in our virtual environment.
-Please ensure you [download the vCenter client](https://ubnetdef.org/vcenter) and bring your laptop to every class.
+Please ensure you [get familiar with VCenter](https://cdr-vcenter.cse.buffalo.edu/) and bring your laptop to every class.
+We will be using the HTML5 client for VCenter.

 # Mattermost
 We will be utilizing Mattermost throughout the semester.
 Please ensure you [join our chat(https://chat.ubnetdef.org).